Addyyy008/Addyyy008/README.md

 - **Testing and Debugging:** 🔍 Experience in writing unit tests and debugging code.

-- **CI/CD:** 🚀 Familiarity with CI/CD pipelines and tools like Jenkins and Travis CI.

 - **Problem-solving:** 💡 Strong problem-solving skills and a proactive approach.

 Feel free to explore my repositories and connect with me!
 Let's build something amazing together. 🚀✨